shahinrostami/MooViz/README.md

 ![visualising the objective space](fig/760.png)

-## Organisation of repoistory
+## Organisation of repository

-This repository will be re-organised at some point, but for now there is only a single data-set.
+This repository is organised first into the number of dimensions (objectives), then into the problem being solved.
+The sub-directories are:

 **/lambda** folder contains the candidate solutions up for consideration at each generation, i.e. they are competing to survive in the next generation and produce offspring.